amberstar/State/README.md

 ---

 ## Creating Models
-- Hand code models OR use the Xcode Data Modeler see [Xcode Data Modeler / Code Generator](CodeGen.md)
+Code models manually or use the Xcode Data Modeler to generate code. (see [Xcode Data Modeler / Code Generator Docs](https://github.com/amberstar/State/blob/abstract-store/Codegen.md) )

 `Models` are `Storables` that read and write it's 'properties to a `Store`.